Appalachian State University Academy at Middle Fork

 For purposes of this policy, a student is considered to be in-attendance and present on a school day at the Academy at Middle Fork if they have been Present On-Site or Present Off-Site, as defined below.

-Present On-Site – (a) the student is physically present in the school building for at least one-half of the school day for the purpose of receiving curriculum and direct instruction, or (b) when present at a place other than the school, with the approval of the Principal, for the purpose of attending a school activity which has been officially authorized under the policies of the Academy at Middle Fork.
-This may include field trips, athletic contests, music festivals, student conventions, and other similar activities.
+Present On-Site – (a) the student is physically present in the school building for at least one-half of the school day (at least 180 minutes) for the purpose of receiving curriculum and direct instruction, or (b) when present at a place other than the school, with the approval of the Principal, for the purpose of attending a school activity which has been officially authorized under the policies of the Academy at Middle Fork.
+This may include school-approved field trips, athletic contests, music festivals, student conventions, and other similar activities.

 Present Off-Site – (a) the student is present on a school day for at least 75% of their assigned synchronous classes through the use of electronic mediums or has substantially completed assignments, as designated by the Academy at Middle Fork, for the purpose of receiving curriculum and direct instruction, but is not physically present in the school building, or (b) when the student participates in another electronic/virtual activity, with approval of the Principal, for the purpose of attending a school activity which has been officially authorized under the policies of the Academy at Middle Fork, but is not in the physical presence of an Academy at Middle Fork teacher or administrator.